Songtech-0912/songtech-0912.github.io/content/integration.md

 ## Antiderivatives

-An antiderivative is the original function that a derivative came from.
-For example, $x^2$ is the antiderivative of $2x$, because the $x^2$ was the original function whose derivative is $2x$.
+To introduce the topic of integral calculus, we must begin with understanding the notion of an _antiderivative_.
+An antiderivative (also called an _indefinite integral_, and we'll see why later) is the opposite of a derivative.
+The antiderivative of a particular function $f(x)$ is the function whose _derivative_ is $f(x)$.
+For example, $x^2$ is the antiderivative of $2x$, because $2x$ is the _derivative_ of $x^2$.

-Antiderivatives are represented by the "curly S" integral sign, with a $dx$ representing the variable to take the antiderivative with respect to - in this case $x$:
+Antiderivatives are represented by the "curly S" integral sign (again for reasons that will make sense later), with a $dx$ representing the variable to take the antiderivative with respect to - in this case $x$:

 {% math() %}
 \int f(x) dx = F(x) + C